webtimemachine/wtm/server/README.md

 ```

 #### 4. Setup your Vercel project
 Go to your Vercel new project.
 In **Settings**, make sure the root directory is `server/app/`.
-Then, update your **Environment Variables** with your Supabase information from previous steps.
+Then, update your **Environment Variables** connecting with your Supabase project from previous steps.
+The connect option is in `Settings > Integrations > Vercel Integration` then select your Vercel organization.
+Click on `Add new project connection`, choose your Supabase project and Vercel project and then click on `Connect project`

+Please be sure that you had changed the callback url on Supabase.
+For that, go to `Authentication > URL Configuration > Site URL` and change it to your Vercel deployed API URL.

 #### 5. Deploy your project to Vercel
 Once your project is set up, you can deploy it to Vercel by running the following command: